A small atrial septal defect may never cause any problems. Small atrial septal defects often close during infancy.

 - Pulmonary hypertension.
 If a large atrial septal defect goes untreated, increased blood flow to your lungs increases the blood pressure in the lung arteries (pulmonary hypertension).

 - Eisenmenger syndrome.
-In rare cases, pulmonary hypertension can cause permanent lung damage, and it becomes irreversible.
+In rare cases, pulmonary hypertension can cause permanent lung damage.
 This complication, called Eisenmenger syndrome, usually develops over many years and occurs only in a small percentage of people with large atrial septal defects.

 Treatment can prevent or help manage many of these complications.